toddcf/code-snippets/git/git-essentials.md

 `ls` lists all the child directories and files inside your current directory location.

 Useful for seeing your options to navigate to or delete, or to confirm that the `mkdir` or `touch` you just ran created the directory or file you wanted.

+NOTE: `ls` will not show hidden directories and files.
+To also see hidden directories and files, use `ls -a`.

+## Creating a Repository

+After you've created a directory on your local machine, here's how to turn it into a Git repository:

+1. In your terminal, make sure you have naviagated into the directory you want to turn into a Git repository.
+2. Run `git init`.

+This adds a `.git` subdirectory inside the current working directory.
+This new `.git` subdirectory will include all the necessary metadata from the new Git repository.

+NOTE: The `.git` subdirectory will be hidden, meaning that if you want to confirm its existence via the terminal, you'll need to use `ls -a` instead of just `ls`.

+When the repository is initialized (created), Git takes a snapshot

+## Updating a Repository

+Git tracks the difference between your working directory, and your local repository.

+1. Working Directory: Your local directory with your source files under Git control.
+2. Local Repository:

+For example, when you first initialize a repository on your local machine, both your working directory and your local repository are empty.
+Git essentially takes a snapshot of each one's status.
+At this time, those snapshots will match.

+But once you add directories and files to the working directory, the local repository is still empty, while the working directory has the new files in it.

+Running `git status` will show you the state of the working directory in the staging area.
+If there are any differences between this and the local repository, it will let you know.
+So if you run `git status` in this case, it will take new screenshots of each one and notice that they are different.
+In this case, it will list the files that need to be added to the local repository as "untracked."
+(If a file is in your working directory, but not your local repository, Git does not yet know whether you want to add those files or ignore them.)

+### Staging and Committing

+Committing is a two-step process:

+1. First the "staging."
+2. Then the actual committing.